KRM7/gapp/docs/encodings.md

 encoding type, and it can only be used for objective functions using the same encoding type.

-The below table shows each of the GA classes in the library, the encoding (or gene) type used by them, and the problem (or fitness function) type they can be used for:
+The below table lists each of the GA classes in the library, the encoding (or gene) type used by them, and the problem (or fitness function) type they can be used for: